-- Improved the language to be more accessible, using clear, plain English. - Replaced references to 'inspectors' with 'colleagues', to align with our new operational functions. - Replaced the reference to 'sector' enforcement priorities with 'enforcement priorities' more generally.
+- Improved the language to be more accessible, using clear, plain English. - Used dual terminology where required, to ensure this guidance works alongside both assessments using key lines of enquiry (KLOEs) and the new single assessment framework.
+We will remove any references to KLOEs once we are using our new regulatory approach and single assessment framework in all regions. - Replaced references to 'inspectors' with 'colleagues', to align with our new operational functions. - Replaced the reference to 'sector' enforcement priorities with 'enforcement priorities' more generally.